 This drywall texture resembles a lot to skip trowel but it has more coverage area.
-An easy rule of thumb is Santa Fe covers sixty percent of the ceiling while skip trowel has lesser area textured.
-The applying method is similar; random movements at a specific angle across the roof.
+An easy rule of thumb is Santa Fe covers sixty percent of the ceiling while the skip trowel has a lesser area textured.
+The application method is similar; random movements at a specific angle across the roof.

 |Easy to make random patterns||Not among the favorite choice|

 |More smooth areas|

 18. Mud And Tape Ceiling Texture

 Probably the most common of all ceiling texture types.
 With the help of this, you can remove the dullness of a flat ceiling and make it look interesting.
 The tape covers the joints, repaired areas, and corners of the ceiling or wall.
 Then mud is splashed over the ceiling.